IORoot/HouseQuests_wiki/docs/Features/overlays.md

 ## 🛡 2018 Crime Borough Statistics

-This overlay will split the UK into separate boroughs and overlay a green / yellow / red transparent fill to show the average crime levels.
+This overlay will split the UK into separate boroughs and overlay a green/yellow/red transparent fill to show the average crime levels.
-You can click on any of the boroughs to see a complete break-down of the 2018 numbers for each category of crime.
-There is also a percentage for all-crimes against the nation highest (Westminster).
+You can click on any of the boroughs to see a complete breakdown of the 2018 numbers for each category of crime.
+There is also a percentage for all crimes against the nation's highest (Westminster).